lightalkmst/green_curry/README.md

 An understanding of the typed lambda calculus is required for effective use of this library as all functions provided by this library are curried (all functions are free of self-references, allowing their safe use as first-class functions).

-An understanding of the JavaScript type system is recommended for greater use of this library (my type signatures are not strict)
+An understanding of the JavaScript type system is recommended for greater use of this library (my type signatures are not strict; following/enforcing a type system by using the appropriate functions keeps code clear, but careful use of type coercion has its rewards)

 An understanding of closures and mutability is recommended for greater use of this library (all functions are pure, except F.c and F.p)